-These are some seriously fudgy brownies, guys.
-Like, if you’re not really into chocolate, you might want to just skip this one because these homemade brownies are about as close as you can get to fudge while still being a brownie.
+These are some seriously rich fudge brownies, guys.
+Like, if you’re not really into chocolate, you might want to just skip this one because this homemade brownie recipe is about as close as you can get to fudge while still being a brownie.
 Consider the lines blurred.
-But if you like ’em thick, rich, fudgy, and moist, these are the brownies for you!
+But if you like ’em thick, rich, fudgy, and moist, these are the homemade brownies for you!

 P.S.
-Did I mention that you can make these incredible brownies in just one bowl?
+Did I mention that you can make this incredible brownie recipe in just one bowl?
 Yeah, they’re easy AND delicious!

 There are two main camps when it comes to brownies: fudge brownies and cake brownies.
 Fudge brownies are dense, chewy, and rich.
 Cakey brownies are lighter and fluffier, and just more cake-like in texture.
 I’m definitely all about those fudge brownies, so that’s what we have here.
 But not just any fudge brownies, SUPER fudgy brownies.